-Dr Seetharaman highlighted the importance of global governance to revive economy.
-He said, "G20 aims to lift global growth over the next five years by more than \$2tn, creating tens of millions of new jobs across the globe.
-The plan is to get to a potential increase in G20 GDP of 2% or more.

-"The financial services sector can also play a key role in the revival of global economy.
+Dr. R. Seetharaman highlighted the efforts of Global Governance to revive economy.
+He said "G20 aims to lift global growth over the next five years by more than \$2 trillion, creating tens of millions of new jobs across the globe.
+The plan is to get to a potential increase in G20 GDP of 2 percent or more.
+The financial services sector can also play a key role in the revival of global economy.
 G20 country growth strategies will contain a mix of macroeconomic and structural reforms at the domestic level that suit each country's circumstances in areas with the greatest potential to lift global growth.
 It will be focused on increasing quality investment in infrastructure which will create jobs and boost economic growth, reduce barriers to trade, develop reforms to promote competition becoming more productive and innovative and lifting employment and participation."

-On various financial sector reforms after crisis, he said, "The Dodd-Frank Wall Street Reform and Consumer Protection Act in US implemented the regulatory reforms in response to the crisis.
+Dr. R. Seetharaman gave insight on various financial sector reforms after crisis.
+He said " The Dodd-Frank Wall Street Reform and Consumer Protection Act in US implemented the regulatory reforms in response to the crisis.
 The Volcker's Rule was enacted under this regulation to restrict proprietary trading.
 Basel 3 has come out with revised capital and liquidity coverage ratios.

-"The revised capital requirements will enable banks to plan themselves for growth scenarios at the same time focus on financial safety, through capital buffers.
+The revised capital requirements will enable banks to plan themselves for growth scenarios at the same time focus on financial safety, through capital buffers.
 In 2013 in relation to liquidity coverage ratio the regulatory reforms expanded the definition of high-quality assets to include certain assets such as residential mortgage-backed securities rated AA or higher, corporate debt securities rated A+ to BBB-, and unencumbered equities that meet certain conditions.
+The longer timetable for applying the liquidity coverage ratio should ensure "that the ensuing costs on banks, and therefore their clients' products" are spread gradually.
+It will also kick-start the mortgage backed securities market.
+In Jan 2014 the changes to leverage ratio was proposed which gave lenders more scope to use an accounting practice known as netting to calculate the ratio, and ease proposals on how lenders determine the size of their off-balance sheet activities.
+The Net stable funding ratio is also expected to be in alignment with the Liquidity Coverage Ratio.
+The regulatory reforms after the crisis have focused on safety and stability.
+At the same time the growth factor should also be given appropriate consideration and hence regulatory reforms should achieve balance between economic growth and financial safety."